rayhant2/Realtor.ca-Web-Scraper/README.md

 <br>

 ## Overview
-This Python script utilizes Selenium and Undeteced_Chromedriver to scrape property data from Realtor.ca.
+This Python script utilizes Selenium and Undetected_Chromedriver to scrape property data from Realtor.ca.
 It is designed to extract key information such as address, price, bedrooms, and bathrooms, and export all the data into an Excel Spreadsheet.
 <br>
 <br>